trijeetm/SLOrk/2017/nomadic-hues/README.md

 --------------------------------------------------------------------------------

-CLIENT KEYMAP
+### CLIENT KEYMAP
  - <SPACE>             to begin / enter world
  - ^v<> keys           to navigate world
  - d                   to rearticulate drone (on your current position)
  - 1-0                 to 'tinkle' (clocked by server)
  - j                   to 'jump' (clocked by server)

-SERVER KEYMAP
+### SERVER KEYMAP

+**Color selector**
+_This changes the color of the performer dots.
+It also sets the timbre of the performers._
  - g                   to slew to random g
  - b                   to slew to random b
  - r                   to slew to random r
  - y                   <not implemented>

+**Scale selector**
  - p                   to use pentatonic scale
  - h                   to use hirajoshi scale
- - a                   to use aminor
+ - a                   to use aminor scale
- - d                   to use dminor
+ - d                   to use dminor scale
+ - z                   to use ascending scale

+ **Envelope selector**
+ - 1234                to set ADSR presets on all clients corresponds to sections of the piece

  - x                   to fork bass on clients who have subs

- - 1234                to set ADSR presets on all clients corresponds to sections of the piece

  GESTURES
  - RAIN:     everyone drift downwards